 Hyundai i20 N hatchback review

-"The impressive Hyundai i20 N is a genuine rival to the Ford Fiesta ST"
+"The impressive Hyundai i20 N is the strongest rival to the Ford Fiesta ST"

 - Superb chassis

 - Easy to live with

 - Some tacky plastic trim

 - Somewhat droney exhaust

 The Hyundai i20 is one of our favourite superminis but it's never been close to existing as a hot hatchback, let alone a good one.
 That’s all changed now, however, thanks to Hyundai's impressive 'N' performance brand turning its attention to the usually reserved, affordable car.
 Just like the transformation of the i30 into a track-ready, serious rival to the likes of the Volkswagen Golf GTI and Honda Civic Type R, manufacturers of i20 N rivals like the Peugeot 208 GTi, Suzuki Swift Sport and Volkswagen Polo GTI will be looking at this new Hyundai with trepidation.
 In the Carbuyer Best Car Awards 2022, the i20 N won the Best Hot Hatchback award, breaking the winning streak of the Ford Fiesta ST.